Inpatient Rehab in Nevada

 Treatment included:

-• People with trauma, rehab for vets and judicial clients
+• People with trauma, co-occurring substance abuse and pain treatment and judicial clients

 Treatment included: